Humanitarian Aid Studies Centre | Centre d’Etudes sur I’Aide Humanitaire | Centro de Estudios en Ayuda Humanitaria

 • The Results-Based Management (RBM) and the Theory of Change (ToC)

-• Methodological Documents
+• Methodological documents

-Project Management III: Missions and Offices in the field
+Project Management 4: Offices in the field

 • Human Resources Management